HarryDuncan/accessible-tabs/README.md

 # Getting Started with accessible tabs

 1. First clone/download repo on to machine.
+2. cd into the root folder of the app
-2. run npm install
+3. run npm install
-3. then run npm run start
+4. then run npm run start

 # To Test